Dakudbilla/Image-Decoder/README.md

 # Image-Decoder
-This project takes an encoded image file(format being .txt ) of an image in byte array and decodes it to get the original image.
+This project takes an encoded image file of an image in byte array and decodes it to get the original image.